Veykril/tlborm/src/decl-macros/patterns/tt-bundling.md

         call_a_or_b_on_tail!(
             (a: compute_len, b: show_tail),
-            the recursive part that skips over all these tokens doesn't much care whether we will call a or call b: only the terminal rules care.
+            the recursive part that skips over all these tokens does not much care whether we will call a or call b: only the terminal rules care.
         ),
         None